-Exclusively for Padel Magazine, dive back into the story of padel with the interview of the Mexican Enrique Corcuera, the son of the inventor of this sport!
+Exclusively for Padel Magazine, dive back into the history of padel with the interview of the Mexican Enrique Corcuera, the son of the inventor of this sport!

 Fifteen years of reflection